bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
-Goats
+-Goats

 What do you know about?
-raising goats
+-Raising goats

 What decisions do you face?
-how to breed the perfect goat
+-How to breed the perfect goat

 ## Seven templates